JetBrains/lets-plot-kotlin/README_DEV.md

 ### Running demos

-Aside from of Jupyter demo notebooks the project also contains a set of simple demos showing how plots can be built in a JVM or Kotlin-JS environment.
+Aside from of Jupyter demo notebooks the project also contains a set of simple demos showing how plots can be built in a JVM or Kotlin/JS environment.

 Each JVM demo has `main` method and is launched like any other JVM application.

-The Kotlin-JS demo app is launched using Gradle task: `./gradlew :js-frontend-app:browserDevelopmentRun`
+The Kotlin/JS demo app is launched using Gradle task: `./gradlew :js-frontend-app:browserDevelopmentRun`

 The simple demos can be found in the following folders: